-Standard 13a: All areas of a site not occupied by buildings, driveways, or used for outdoor dining or other pedestrian uses shall be landscaped; 80% of landscaped areas shall consist of plant materials.
+Standard 13a: All areas of a site not occupied by buildings, driveways, or used for outdoor dining or other pedestrian uses should be landscaped and maintained; 80% of landscaped areas shall consist of plant materials.
+[Q]

 Standard 13b: Landscaping, such as planter boxes, is encouraged between the public street and the sidewalk.
 This landscaping serves as a buffer between pedestrians and vehicular traffic.